merklejerk/flex-contract/README.md

 let contract = new FlexContract(ABI, {bytecode: BYTECODE, network: 'ropsten'});
 // Deploy it, signed by an arbitrary account. const tx = contract.new({key: PRIVATE_KEY});
-// Get the transaction hash.
+// Wait for the transaction hash. await tx.txId;
-await tx.txId;
-// Get the receipt, you can also just wait on the `tx` object itself. await tx.receipt;
+// Wait for the receipt, you can also just wait on the `tx` object itself. await tx.receipt;
+// Wait for 3 confirmations.
+await tx.confirmed(3);
 // Make a transaction call to the newly deployed contract. const receipt2 = await contract.myTransactionFn('1234', {key: PRIVATE_KEY});
 // Find some transaction events.